The Berlin Milk War

 Before we get into the details we need to go back a decade or so.
 Weißensee had 35 dairy farms in 1898, which produced and delivered around 1,500 liters of milk to Berlin on a daily basis.
-Milk prices fluctuated heavily in Berlin, so by 1900 the majority of the Milk suppliers formed a price cartel and successfully increased the price of milk from 11 Pfennig to 13,5 Pfenning.
+Milk prices fluctuated heavily in Berlin, so by 1900 the majority of the Milk suppliers formed a price cartel and successfully increased the price of milk from 11 Pfennig to 13,5 Pfennig.
 This caused the Berliner “Milk War”, as the Dairy and Dairy Traders had to pass on the price increase to the consumers – which led to a widespread “housewife” revolt.
-The Milk War ended in 1905 when all parties agreed to settle for a price of 12 Pfenning.
+The Milk War ended in 1905 when all parties agreed to settle for a price of 12 Pfennig.

 So back to the Milchhof – or more precise the now abandoned children’s hospital in Weißensee.
 When it first opened, the Children’s Hospital in Weißensee had the unique feature of having its own cowshed and dairy (known as the Milchkuranstalt) which supplied the patients with milk, butter and cottage cheese.